janeczku/calibre-web/readme.md

 1. Rename `config.ini.example` to `config.ini` and set `DB_ROOT` to the path of the folder where your Calibre library (metadata.db) lives
 2. Execute the command: `python cps.py`
 3. Point your browser to `http://localhost:8083` or `http://localhost:8083/opds` for the OPDS catalog

 **Default admin login:**
 *Username:* admin
 *Password:* admin123

-## Runtime Configuration Options
+## Configuration Options

 `PUBLIC_REG`
 Set to 1 to enable public user registration.

 `ANON_BROWSE`
 Set to 1 to allow not logged in users to browse the catalog.

 `UPLOADING`
 Set to 1 to enable PDF uploading.
 This requires the imagemagick library to be installed.

+`DEFAULT_PASS`
+Default password for user `admin`

+> See `config.ini.example` for all available options.
+You can also use environment variables to override them.

 ## Requirements

 Python 2.7+

 Optionally, to enable on-the-fly conversion from EPUB to MOBI when using the send-to-kindle feature:

 [Download](http://www.amazon.com/gp/feature.html?docId=1000765211) Amazon's KindleGen tool for your platform and place the binary named as `kindlegen` in the `vendor` folder.

 ## Docker image